The Fade Edit – 25 Haircut and Beard Combos That Just Work

 Longer hair up top is great for fade hairstyles with beards.
 This mid fade style mirrors the roundness of the pompadour hair with a round beard- a perfect look for Asian guys with angular face shapes.

 Van Dyke beards consist of a small goatee underneath the bottom lip.
 This look is perfect for the artistic guy who wants to make his beard and hair fade style truly stand out.
-Any mustache that you prefer will work, but the pointed edges of handle bards are that much more inventive.
+Any mustache that you prefer will work, but the pointed edges of handlebars are that much more inventive.

 17. Bush and Coif with Faded Haircut